Getting Started with WinUI Color Picker

 Download demo application from GitHub

-You can select the color model by setting the required color brush model to the ColorChannelOptions property or select it from the drop down options.
-The default value of ColorChannelOptions property is RGB.
+You can select the color model by setting the required color model to the ColorChannelOptions property or by selecting it from the drop-down list.
+Supported values are RGB, HSV, HSL, and CMYK.
+The default value of the ColorChannelOptions property is RGB.

 <editors:SfColorPicker x:Name="colorPicker"